sagarm365/eDiscovery-hold/README.md

 <h2>Prerequisites</h2>

 -<b> Configuration Profile can be created or modified by anyone assigned the following roles:
+ - eDiscovery Manager
+ - eDiscovery Administrator
- - Intune administrator
+ - Case Management
  - Global Administrator
  </b>
-- <b> Licenses:  EMS E3/E5 or Microsoft 365 F1/F3/E3/E5 license</b>
+- <b> Licenses: Exchange online Plan 2 or  Microsoft 365 E3 OR Office 365 E3 license or higher OR Office 365 E1 license with a SharePoint Online Plan 2 OR OneDrive for Business Plan 2 add-on license</b>

 <h2>Program walk-through:</h2>